jasonrberney/3D-react-mapbox-gl/README.md

 # react-mapbox

 Repository contains a React application featuring the Mapbox mapping platform.
-The application features react-router and redux.
-The prupose of the application is to create an interactive journal to map and save locations where you have traveled.

-I've always wanted a map hanging on my wall with a pins stuck in it that represent places I've been.
-Then I thought, why not just make an app for that?
-Please feel free to contribute.
+The prupose of the application is to explore a mapbox React wrapper called react-mapbox-gl as well as demo mapbox's 3D functionality.

 ## Getting Started